bioinformatics-ca/bioinformatics-ca.github.io/2016_workshops/collaboratory/mod3/module3_lab.md

 ## Customize Your Virtual Machine

-You will need to upgrade your package index and existing packages.
+You will need to upgrade your package index and existing packages by running:

 ```
-apt-get update && apt-get upgrade
+sudo apt-get update && sudo apt-get upgrade
 ```

-??? how to install updates and how long will this take?

 ## Docker Installation

-Run the following commands to install the Docker engine software.
+Run the following commands to install the Docker engine software and required dependencies:

 ```
 sudo apt-get install -y apt-transport-https ca-certificates unzip